timamus/manjaro-cinnamon-mini-install-apps/README.md

 gsettings set org.cinnamon.desktop.interface keyboard-layout-use-upper true
 ```

-Then, install the applet 'keyboard@cinnamon.org' and run the command `sudo pacman -S iso-flag-png` to support flags
+Then, install the applet 'keyboard@cinnamon.org' and run the command `sudo pacman -S iso-flag-png` to support flags if you need

 ## Changing default fonts in the system